Content MarketingSales and Marketing Training

 Research Your Competitors’ Intellectual Property

 Having an understanding of how to do a patent search is essentially useful for business-to-business marketing as well.
-You will be able to identify businesses or companies that can benefit from your products.
-For instance, if you are in a business that produces an electronic microscope, you would be able to search for other companies that are related to that field of activity.
+You can identify businesses or companies that can benefit from your products.
+For instance, if you are in a business that produces an electronic microscope, you could search for other companies related to that field of activity.

 The results of a professional patent search coupled with a legal opinion from a Patent Attorney is exactly what every inventor and business owner/entrepreneur needs to receive (and fully comprehend) prior to moving forward with their invention.